paysure/orinoco/README.md

 ```

 Notice there are more possibilities how to retrieve the values from the `ActionData` since it's explicitly
 annotated.
 See the next section for more information about `ActionData` container.
-Also note the action can be
+In this "mode" the type annotations
-executed directly without `ActionData`.
+are optional.

 ```
 assert 5 == SumValuesAndRound()(x=1.9, y=3.1)